Dilan-GitHub/WalmartSalesDataAnalysis/README.md

 2. How many unique payment methods does the data have?
 3. What is the most common customer type?
 4. Which customer type buys the most?
-5. What is the gender of most of the customers?
+5. What is the gender count of customers?
 6. What is the gender distribution per branch?
-7. Which time of the day do customers give most ratings?
+7. At what part of the day do customers give the highest rating?
-8. Which time of the day do customers give most ratings per branch?
+8. At what part of the day do customers give the highest ratings for each branch?
-9. Which day fo the week has the best avg ratings?
+9. Which day of the week has the highest average rating?
-10. Which day of the week has the best average ratings per branch?
+10. Which day of the week has the most profit?

 ## Revenue And Profit Calculations